pingcap/docs/tidb-cloud/serverless-tier-faqs.md

 ### What is Serverless Tier?

-TiDB Cloud Serverless Tier delivers the free starter TiDB clusters with full HTAP capabilities for you and your organization.
+TiDB Cloud Serverless Tier offers the TiDB database with full HTAP capabilities for you and your organization.
 It is a fully managed, auto-scaling deployment of TiDB that lets you start using your database immediately, develop and run your application without caring about the underlying nodes, and automatically scale based on your application's workload changes.

 ### How do I get started with Serverless Tier?

 Get started with the 5-minute [TiDB Cloud Quick Start](/tidb-cloud/tidb-cloud-quickstart.md).

-### What are the limitations of a Serverless Tier cluster?

-- For each TiDB Cloud account, you can create one complimentary Serverless Tier cluster to use during the beta phase.
-You need to delete the existing Serverless Tier cluster then create a new one.
-- Each Serverless Tier cluster has the following limitations:
-    - The storage size is limited to 5 GiB (logical size) of OLTP storage and 5 GiB of OLAP storage.
-    - The compute resource is limited to 1 vCPU and 1 GiB RAM.
-- There are some features that Serverless Tier does not support or partially supports.
-See [Serverless Tier Limitations](/tidb-cloud/serverless-tier-limitations.md) for details.

 ### Is Serverless Tier free during beta?